JirehHorton/Customer-Retention-Analysis-SQL/README.md

 **Insight:**

-Customer acquisition grew rapidly from 2016 through mid-2018, peaking at over 1,200 new customers in August 2018.
+- Customer acquisition grew rapidly from 2016 through mid-2018, peaking at over 1,200 new customers in August 2018.
 However, after this peak, new customer counts collapsed to nearly zero by October 2018, which reflects either the end of the dataset collection period or a major change in customer acquisition strategy.

+**Business Implication:**

+- Helps guide marketing campaigns and allocate resources effectively.

 </details> <details> <summary><strong>Query 2: Repeat Customers</strong></summary>